leon4rd/test/README.md

-## Conjunctivitis.com – now that’s a site for sore eyes.
+## What's red and bad for your teeth?
+A Brick.